sshultz/hello-world/README.md

 # hello-world
 # ===========
 #
-# Hi humans!
+# Hi everyone!
 #
-# Hubot here.
-I like node.js and coffeescript (that's what I'm made of!).
+# Stephen here.
+I like VMware and Java.
-# I've had tacos on the moonand find them far superior to earth tacos.
+# I've had barbecue in Texas and find it great.